Tirzepatide vs Semaglutide: Receptor Mechanism Comparison

 Semaglutide — Selective GLP-1 Receptor Agonism

 Semaglutide is a selective GLP-1 receptor agonist with 94% sequence homology to human GLP-1.
-It binds exclusively to the GLP-1 receptor, activating cAMP-mediated signaling pathways that influence insulin secretion, glucagon suppression, gastric motility, and central appetite regulation.
-Its C18 fatty diacid modification extends its half-life to approximately 7 days, making it suitable for weekly dosing protocols in longitudinal research.
+It binds exclusively to the GLP-1 receptor, activating cAMP-mediated signaling pathways that influence insulin secretion, glucagon suppression, and gastric motility.
+Its C18 fatty diacid modification extends its half-life to approximately 7 days, consistent with the once-weekly interval used in the published human clinical literature.

 Tirzepatide — Dual GIP/GLP-1 Receptor Agonism

 Tirzepatide takes a fundamentally different approach.
 It is a dual agonist, targeting both the GLP-1 receptor and the glucose-dependent insulinotropic polypeptide (GIP) receptor simultaneously.
-GIP is an incretin hormone secreted by intestinal K-cells in response to fat and carbohydrate intake.
-It plays distinct roles in insulin secretion, fat metabolism, and bone turnover.
+GIP is an incretin hormone secreted by intestinal K-cells in response to fat and carbohydrate intake, and plays distinct roles in insulin secretion, fat metabolism, and bone turnover.

 Structural Comparison